merkator-software/GaiaBuilder-manual/Configuration_examples/Advanced Sharing Configurations/README.md

-﻿Multi DB Map Config
+﻿Advanced Sharing Config
 ===================
-### 🆕 Advanced configuration of datasource per layer
+### 🆕 Advanced configuration of sharing per environment
-As of version 3.11 different layers can connect to different databases with the same database user, enhancing the database hints by providing a per layer hint.
+As of version 3.11, sharing configurations can be customized per environment, allowing for environment-specific group permissions, portal folders, and item rewrites.

-**Note:** In the example below, [advanced sharing configurations](../Advanced Sharing Configurations/README.md) are also shown.
-These are optional and can be used independently of the multi-DB setup.
+**Note:** In the example below, multi-DB map configurations are also shown.
+These are optional and can be used independently of the advanced sharing setup.

 ### 🧠 Assumptions